milisp/awesome-claude-dxt/README.md

 - [Submission Form](https://forms.gle/tyiAZvch1kDADKoP9) - Submit to official directory
 - [Official examples](https://github.com/anthropics/dxt/tree/main/examples) - Official examples

+## Contributing
+This list is community-maintained.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Extensions by Category

 > All extensions are located in the [servers](./servers) folder, organized by `owner/repo`.